 - What are good table foods I can give my infant?

 - My toddler is a picky eater.
-What can I do to help him eat more foods?
+What can I do to help him or her eat more foods?

 - How can I help my child eat better at school?